voyagermesh/voyager/docs/guides/ingress/security/oauth.md

 - If you use standard ports, you have to write frontend rules under port `80` for non-tls and under port `443` for tls.

-- You can configure different auth backends for different paths under same host.
+- You can not use different auth backends for different paths under same host and port.
+However, it is possible to configure different auth backends for different hosts under same port.
 For example:

 ```yaml
 apiVersion: voyager.appscode.com/v1beta1